No matter where you’re at in life or how old you are, protecting your eyes as you age is a nonnegotiable. Especially to our team at Nicola Eye Care.

 Monitor Vision Changes

-Any sudden changes in your vision should be reported to one of our Optometrists immediately.
+Any sudden changes in your vision should be reported to one of our Optometrists at our Kamloops clinic immediately.
 This may include blurred vision, double vision, hazy vision, spots or specks “floating in front of your eyes”, and/or difficulty seeing in low light.

-By reporting any change in vision, you present our Optometrists with the opportunity to make an early diagnosis.
+By reporting any change in your vision, you give our Canadian Optometrists the information to properly make an early diagnosis.
 As mentioned above, this can help prevent extensive damage to your eyes.

 Exercise, Exercise, Exercise

 If you approach exercising like it is a chore, you will likely not stick with it for long.
-Make exercise fun by turning into some sort of game, or doing it with friends/family.
+Make exercise fun by turning into some sort of game or doing it with friends or family.
 Even a short game of basketball on the driveway with the kids helps.